 Almonds are a popular, versatile punch of protein.
 You can eat them whole, slice them into slivers, or crush them up to add a nutty, crunchy texture to vegetable dishes.

-When looking at the protein in nuts chart, pistachios (like almonds) possess 6g of protein per ounce.
-They are famous for their digestive and anti-inflammatory properties and contain high amounts of unsaturated fatty acids.
+When looking at the protein in the nuts chart, pistachios (like almonds) possess 6g of protein per ounce.
+They are famous for their digestive and anti-inflammatory properties.
+They also contain high amounts of unsaturated fatty acids.

 Buying pistachios in their shells help slow down your eating, which means you will only need a few before you feel satisfied.
 The slower you eat, the better, as it increases the gut hormones that make you feel full.
 This reduces your food intake, and you don’t end up overeating.

 You will be hard-pressed to find someone who doesn’t love these nutritious nuts.
 However, try to avoid buying the roasted and salted variety.
 Roasting nuts can affect their nutrient content, reduce their healthy fats and promote the formation of acrylamide, a potentially harmful substance.